Dale Cresap's blog

 Add new comment

-daily word - angry or bitter?
+daily word - time value

 Dale Cresap's picture